Updated August 2017

-As the largest city in New England, and one of its oldest, Boston has long been the region's economic and cultural hub.
-According to the 2007 American Community Survey, the city's population is 50% white, 25% African American, 16% Hispanic, and 9% Asian.
-People of Irish and Italian ancestry comprise about one quarter of the city (16% and 8% respectively), while people of West Indian ancestry are the third largest group with 6.4% of the city's population.
-Among the nation's 50 most populated cities, Boston ranks fifth in the percentage of adults identifying themselves as gay, lesbian, or bisexual (12.3%).
+The city's population is 47 percent white American, 24 percent African American, 18 percent Hispanic American, and 9 percent Asian American.
+People of Irish and Italian ancestry comprise about one quarter of the city (16 percent and 8 percent respectively), while people of West Indian ancestry are the third largest group with 6 percent of the city's population.
+Among the nation's 50 most populated cities, Boston ranks fifth in the percentage of adults identifying themselves as gay, lesbian, or bisexual (12.3 percent).

 An overview of community wealth building efforts follows: